tebajanga/simpleblog/README.md

 1. Clone the project repository.
 2. Copy the cloned project folder into your web server folder.
-3. Configure the database connection and import current database.
+3. Rename the file `environement-sample.php` to `environment.php` and change database connection settings.
+4. Import the file `blog.sql` in your database server to create a *blog* database with sample posts.
-4. Run the project in your browser.
+5. Run the project in your browser.